skilld-labs/kaizer/scripts/theme-generator/README.md

 Be careful, if in your entity you have several links with different `href`, probably you shouldn't use this script in that case.

+### Pre-defined Drupal javascript

+After theme generation you will find two javascript files in `/js` folder:

+1. `ajax-throbber.src.js` and its compiled version.
+This file is supposed to override ajax throbbers in Drupal.
+It's fully aligned with the pre-defined components so normally you will see all the same ajax throbbers in Drupal, just like in Storybook when you activating `Ajax` control in component.
+For now there is only 3 types of components where ajax throbber is reflecting: for buttons (there is different logic of throbber in case if button doesn't have icons, or have icon only before text or after), for radios and checkboxes.
+If `element` which is triggered ajax request is not in this list - fullscreen throbber will be added.
+2. `states.src.js` and its compiled version.
+Since we are using SVG sprite technology, we have switched `input` html tag on `button` in `a-input-submit` component.
+However, drupal's core `states.js` can't handle `button` html tags.
+So this file contains a fix for `disabled` state for `button` html tag for form submits.

 ### Third party libraries

 We want to follow drupal core principle in terms of third party libraries.
 So libraries should live in `/libraries/library-folder/`